 - Elder Refugee Program: The KRM Louisville Elder Refugee Program, which serves elders resettled through both KRM and Catholic Charities Migration and Refuge Services, will be temporarily closed from Tuesday, March 17 through Thursday, April 9.

-UPDATE: All of KRM’s classroom educational programs will remain closed through May 3, 2020.
+UPDATE: All of KRM’s classroom educational programs will remain closed until further notice.

 Refugee Arrivals, open office

 KRM has 15 cases of refugee families schedule to arrive by April 29.
 In all other respects, KRM’s Louisville and Lexington offices will remain open and operational to provide essential services to families.
 During this hardship, it is important for KRM’s offices to remain open to meet clients’ essential and emergency needs.